 A copyright springs into being automatically when a work is created in a tangible form, however, registering the copyright with the U.S. Copyright office gives the copyright holder more rights to pursue a remedy if the copyright is infringed by others.
 You may want to read the general FAQ...Read more »

 A work can be "made for hire" under some circumstances, and in those circumstances, the person who hired the work can be the work's owner.
-If there was any understanding that the work (logo & site) was to be paid for in order to be used, then you can stop the person from using your work until it...Read more »
+If there was any understanding that the work (logo & site) was to be paid for in order to be used, then you can stop the person from using...Read more »

 Did you register your trademark with the USPTO (http://www.uspto.gov/trademark)?
 Or did you register your trademark with the state?
 Each have their own procedures for address changes.
 If you have an online account with the USPTO, you can log in and update your account there, and they at times...Read more »

 Only a "claimant" to a copyright can register it.
 You are not the "author" you so you can not claim ownership through authorship.
-However, assuming your grandmother is dead, and your are her sole heir, you may be the copyright owner under the laws where your grandmother died.
-If this is the...Read more »
+However, assuming your grandmother is dead, and your are her sole heir, you may be the copyright owner under the laws where your grandmother died....Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.